pwirap/-Improving-Employee-Retention-by-Predicting-Employee-Attrition-Using-Machine-Learning/README.md

 We are focusing on Recall, and XGBoost emerges as the best model due to the evaluation matrix in both the training and testing phases not differing significantly and doesn't make Overfitting.

-#Summary
+# Summary
 1. Feature Selected : "StatusPernikahan" , "StatusKepegawaian", "Pekerjaan" , "AsalDaerah" , "HiringPlatform" , "AlasanResign"
+2. Evaluation Matrix : Recall
-2. Model Machine learning selected : XGBoost
+3. Model Machine learning selected : XGBoost
-3. Feature Important : AlasanResign
+4. Feature Important : AlasanResign

 "Grafik Resign"